Cypress Provincial Park

 Cypress Provincial Park is a provincial park on the North Shore of Metro Vancouver Regional District, British Columbia.
-The park has two sections: a 21 km2 southern section which is accessible by road, and a 9 km2 northern section which is only accessible by hiking trails.
-Most of the park is in West Vancouver.
+The park has two sections: a 21 km2 southern section which is accessible by road from West Vancouver, and a 9 km2 northern section which is only accessible by hiking trails.
+The two sections are linked by a narrow strip of park along the mountainous Howe Sound Crest Trail.

-The southern section of Cypress Provincial Park contains a ski area (Cypress Mountain Ski Area) that is operated under a Park Use Permit by a private company called Cypress Bowl Recreations Ltd, a subsidiary of Boyne USA.
-Boyne USA recently sold the ski operation to CNL Income Properties of Florida, USA, but Boyne will continue to run the ski operation for several years under a lease-back agreement.
+The southern section of Cypress Provincial Park contains a ski area (Cypress Mountain Ski Area) that is operated under a Park Use Permit by a private company called Cypress Bowl Recreations Ltd, owned by Boyne Canada, a subsidiary of US-based Boyne Resorts.